 All people from 6 months of age should get an influenza vaccination every year.

-Aboriginal and Torres Strait Islander people over 50 years should get pneumococcal and shingles vaccinations.
+Aboriginal and Torres Strait Islander people over 50 years should also get pneumococcal and shingles vaccinations.

 65 years old and older